-Special Effects and Compositing is a course aimed at those who with to learn about the process of visual effects for 2D and 3D images and text in film and in television.
-From minor cosmetic changes (such as sign replacement or color correction) to full blown effects shots (epic action scenes and dramatic effects) to professional text effects for titles and credits, the course aims to give you an insight into the various techniques adopted in the industry, and the necessary skills to carry out these tasks.
-From rotoscoping, green screen (chromakey) and layer based animation to motion tracking and 3D virtual cameras, the course is aimed at both those new to visual effects, and those already working in film software but looking for more specific course content in visual effects.
-(Prerequisite: NMAD110 and NMAD210) Studio Fee
+Visual Effects and Compositing is a course aimed at those who want to learn about the process of visual effects for images, footage and text in film and in television.
+From minor cosmetic changes to rotoscoping, green screen and layer based animation to motion tracking and 3D virtual cameras.
+(Pre-requisites: NMAD110 and NMAD210) Studio Fee